-ROBYN HUSSA FARRELL, MFA, E-RYT is the Founder and CEO of Mental Fitness which she created in 2006 in an effort to connect evidence-based prevention programs to schools across the U.S. Along the way, Hussa Farrell worked in Inpatient, Partial-Hospitalization and Outpatient treatment facilities as a yoga therapist for patients struggling with eating disorders.
-The combination of working with researchers in schools and working in treatment centers led her to creating an array of engaging evidence-based tools that have connected over 4,000 students safely to treatment.
+ROBYN HUSSA FARRELL, MFA, E-RYT is the Founder of four companies: Transport Group Theatre Company in NYC, White Elephant Enterprises, Resiliency Technologies and Mental Fitness — which she created in 2006 in an effort to connect evidence-based prevention programs to schools across the U.S. Along the way, Hussa Farrell worked in Inpatient, Partial-Hospitalization and Outpatient treatment facilities as a yoga / mindfulness teacher for patients struggling with eating disorders.
+The combination of working with researchers in schools and working in treatment centers led her to creating an array of engaging evidence-based programs that have connected over 4,000 students safely to treatment.
+She authored a chapter on her NOURISH Recovery Yoga model for licensed psychotherapists and RYT yoga instructors which is featured in the 2017 book edited by Carolyn Costin and Joe Kelly, Yoga and Eating Disorders: Ancient Healing for Modern Illness.
+In 2018, Robyn was invited to be a founding member of the ED recovery on campus project, led by Hynes Recovery Services.
+A complete listing of other projects, research and presentations is below.

 With a background in NYC theatre and entertainment, Hussa Farrell has been co-creating and directing documentary film educational tools and programs with her husband Tim Farrell, through their production company, White Elephant Enterprises.
-Together, they create powerful digital initiatives that empower individuals from diverse communities.
-They recently co-Directed and co-Curated the Highland Video Village installation for Seeing Spartanburg in a New Light — a public art project, funded by Bloomberg Philanthropies.
-They are also resident documentary filmmakers for Way to Wellville, Spartanburg and for the Northside Initiative.
+Together, they create powerful digital initiatives in collaboration with individuals from diverse communities.
+They recently co-Directed and co-Curated the acclaimed Highland Video Village installation for Seeing Spartanburg in a New Light — a public art project, supported through a $1 Million grant by Bloomberg Philanthropies.
+They are also resident documentary filmmakers and community engagement consultants for Way to Wellville, Spartanburg and for the Northside Initiative.
 Some of the mental health educational documentary films they have co-directed; include, Speaking Out About Ed, Beneath the Floorboards and ED 101 – the result of interviewing more than 50 national experts in the fields of mental health, neuroscience and public health.
+For their work with these rich, community engagement projects, Hussa Farrell and her husband Tim Farrell received the 2018 Martin Luther King, Jr. Humanitarian Award from the City of Spartanburg and were nominated for the 2017 Mary L. Thomas Award for Civic Leadership and Community Change.

-Hussa Farrell is also responsible for creating and implementing award-winning Mental Fitness programs that serve as content to many national nonprofits.
+Hussa Farrell is also responsible for creating and implementing award-winning Mental Fitness programs that serve as content to many K-12 schools.
 To assist in deploying this content, in 2014, Hussa and Farrell launched a mental health technology company, Resiliency Technologies — to power more evidence-based prevention content into communities.
-In 2015, Resiliency Technologies was invited to be a South Carolina Research Authority / SC Launch client company and member of the Medical Enterprise Technology Consortium, in collaboration with the Department of Defense.
+In 2015, Resiliency Technologies (“Sharpen”) was invited to be a South Carolina Research Authority / SC Launch client company.
+In 2016, Resiliency Technologies partnered with Upstate Warrior Solution to build mental health educational tools for active military, veterans and their families and in 2018, with The United Way to build tools for foster families.
+For her work with Sharpen, Hussa Farrell and her husband, Tim, were awarded the 2017 INNOVision award for Community Service in South Carolina.

-For her work creating Mental Fitness’s array of programs and initiatives, Robyn received the 2014 Peace Award from Converse College Westgate Family Therapy and the 2010 Champion in Women’s Health award from former Wisconsin First Lady, Ms. Sue Ann Thompson.
+For her work creating Mental Fitness’s array of programs and initiatives, Robyn received the 2017 Karen Mitchell Women of Distinction award from the Girl Scouts of South Carolina – Mountains to Midlands, received the 2014 Peace Award from Converse College Westgate Family Therapy (Emerge) Institute, and the 2010 Champion in Women’s Health award from former Wisconsin First Lady, Ms. Sue Ann Thompson.

-Prior to her work with Mental Fitness, Hussa was co-Founder and Founding Executive Director of the award-winning New York theatre company, Transport Group, winner of 2007 Drama Desk award for the company’s breadth of vision and challenging productions.
-To this day, the work of Transport Group is regarded as some of the best in New York City.
+Prior to her work with Mental Fitness, Hussa was co-Founder and Founding Executive Director of the award-winning New York theatre company, Transport Group, winner of Obie awards, Drama Desk nominations and the 2007 Drama Desk award for the company’s breadth of vision and challenging productions.
+To this day, the work of Transport Group is regarded as some of the best in New York City under the leadership of Jack Cummings III.
 Follow the journey at www.TransportGroup.org.

-Robyn holds an MFA-Acting from the University of Virginia, is a member of the Academy for Eating Disorders (AED), The International Association for Eating Disorders Professionals (IAEDP), and is an E-RYT Certified Yoga Teacher and Continuing Education Provider with the Yoga Alliance.
-She proudly serves on the Behavioral Health Task Force for United Way of the Piedmont and on the Board of Directors for Spartanburg Philharmonic Orchestra.
-She and her husband, Tim Farrell moved to South Carolina to deploy prevention-focused technology and to make an impact through arts initiatives.
+Robyn holds an MFA-Acting from the University of Virginia, is a member of the Academy for Eating Disorders (AED), The International Association for Eating Disorders Professionals (IAEDP), is an E-RYT Certified Yoga Teacher and Continuing Education Provider with the Yoga Alliance and a certified trainer for NAMI NH CONNECT Postvention program.
+She proudly serves on the Behavioral Health Task Force for United Way of the Piedmont, directs the Suicide Prevention Initiative for the county, and is heavily involved in the Compassionate Schools, Way to Wellville and Northside initiatives in Spartanburg.
+She and her husband proudly serve on the Community Action Board for the Upstate Warrior Solution.

 AWARDS / SELECT CONFERENCE PRESENTATIONS: